-To reduce respondent burden, Statistics Canada has entered into data-sharing agreements with government and non-government organizations, which have agreed to keep the data confidential and use them only for statistical purposes.
+To reduce respondent burden, Statistics Canada has entered into data sharing agreements with federal, provincial or territorial government organizations or non-government organizations, which have agreed to keep the data confidential and use them only for statistical purposes.
 Statistics Canada will only share data from this survey with those organizations that have demonstrated a requirement to use the data.

-For this survey, there are agreements with Health Canada, Public Health Agency of Canada, provincial and territorial ministries of health and the Institut de la statistique du Québec.
-Personal identifiers such as names, addresses, and telephone numbers will not be provided to Health Canada or the Public Health Agency of Canada.
+For this survey, there are agreements with: Health Canada, Public Health Agency of Canada, Provincial & Territorial ministries of Health and the Institut de la statistique du Québec.
+With the exception of postal codes, personal identifiers such as names, addresses, and telephone numbers will not be provided to Health Canada or the Public Health Agency of Canada.